Vancouver police under fire for delaying going public with hate crime investigations

 "The public needs this information so that we can press government to do something about this problem," said Holman.

-The Asian community is being scapegoated for the COVID-19 outbreak, in part, because nationalist politicians in this country and elsewhere are deliberately stirring up hate and xenophobia, he said, pointing to Conservative MP Derek Sloan, who levelled attacks against Canada's public health officer Teresa Tam.
+The Asian community is being scapegoated for the COVID-19 outbreak, in part, because nationalist politicians in this country and elsewhere are deliberately stirring up hate and xenophobia, he said, pointing to Conservative MP Derek Sloan, who levelled attacks against Canada's public health officer Theresa Tam.
 He also criticized U.S. President Donald Trump.

 "Referring to this virus as the 'Wuhan virus,' or the 'China virus' — the effect of these labels is to gin up racism and create scapegoats that are politically convenient for certain parties," Holman said.
 "Yes, it originated in China, but a disease has no boundaries or borders.
 A disease doesn't have a nationality."